codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has three letters and starts with gas?
-A Car.
+What do you get if you cross a turkey with a ghost?
+A poultry-geist!

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+When was the programming language &quot;C#&quot; released?
- 1. Compressed Data Network
+ 1. 1998
- 2. Content Distribution Network
+ 2. 2000
- 3. Computational Data Network
+ 3. 1999
- 4. Content Delivery Network
+ 4. 2001

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  2000
 </details>